-CAPEX saving areas
+8.1 CAPEX saving areas

-The Ericsson Seamless Network protects an operator's GSM investment by reusing GSM resources when evolving toward a 3G network.
+The seamless network protects an operator's GSM investment by reusing GSM resources when evolving toward a 3G network.
 There are several areas in which operators can realize savings: (1) the radio access network, (2) the packet-switched core network, (3) the circuit-switched core network and (4) charging and billing.